Correspondence chess: Over-the-board players who also play correspondence chess

 Although nowadays the strongest correspondence players are specialists, a number of notable players in over-the-board (OTB) chess have in the past played postal games during their chess career.

-Paul Keres, an Estonian sometimes regarded as the strongest player never to become world champion, played many games of correspondence chess.
+Paul Keres, an Estonian sometimes regarded as the strongest player to never become world champion, played many games of correspondence chess.
 OTB world champions Alexander Alekhine and Max Euwe also played.
-Ulf Andersson also achieved very high ratings in both ICCF and FIDE, remaining in the FIDE top 100 until June 2002 and consistently ranked second on ICCF.
-Andrei Sokolov is another OTB GM who has recently taken up email chess.
+Ulf Andersson also achieved very high ratings in both ICCF and FIDE, remaining in the FIDE top 100 until June 2002 and consistently ranking second on ICCF.
+Andrei Sokolov is another OTB GM who took up email chess.
 World Correspondence Champion Hans Berliner was also an OTB International Master.

 In 1999, Garry Kasparov played a chess game "Kasparov versus the World" over the Internet, hosted by the MSN Gaming Zone.
 The "World Team" included participation of over 50,000 people from more than 75 countries, deciding their moves by plurality vote.
 The game lasted four months, with Kasparov playing "g7" on his 62nd move and announcing a forced checkmate in 28 moves.
 The World Team voters resigned on October 22.
 After the game Kasparov said "It is the greatest game in the history of chess.
 The sheer number of ideas, the complexity, and the contribution it has made to chess make it the most important game ever played."